DV

 Overview

-GLD and IAU are both physically backed gold ETFs that track the spot price of gold bullion, holding actual gold bars in vaults rather than futures or mining stocks.
-The key difference is cost: IAU charges 0.25% annually while GLD charges 0.40%, a meaningful gap on a buy-and-hold position.
-GLD is roughly twice the size of IAU by assets under management.
+GLD and IAU are both physically backed gold ETFs that track the spot price of gold bullion, offering direct commodity exposure without counterparty risk.
+The key difference is cost: IAU charges 0.25% annually while GLD charges 0.40%, a meaningful gap on a buy-and-hold position in an asset that generates no income.

 How they differ